Hans-Halverson/tiny-unicode/README.md

 # tiny-unicode

 A small unicode encoding and decoding library.
-Supports encoding and encoding UTF-8 strings.
+Supports encoding and encoding UTF-8 and UTF-16 strings.

 ## Building and Testing